DiegoFloresWenHao/ICP_Coder/benchmark/advanced/icp-coder/cursor_create_motoko_erc20_token_projec.md

 **User**

-Create a Motoko project using dfx tool to build an erc20 project, write a readme on how to run
+Create a Motoko project using dfx tool to build an fungible token project, write a readme on how to run

 - create a token with name CQT
 - Function: